UH-OneRide/uh-oneride.github.io/index.md

 <img src="doc/uhoneride_offer.jpg" alt="Offer a Ride" width="800"/>

 ### Find a Ride
 By default everyone is a Rider, and can view a list of all drivers in the system.
-Each Driver would be represented by a card, with images, personal information, where they come from and what time, and other members of the carpool, as well as any pricing.
-If you click the "Detail" button, you can see more detail information about the carpool.
+Each Driver would be represented by a card, with images, personal information, where they come from and what time, and car information.

 <img src="doc/uhoneride_find.jpg" alt="Find a Ride" width="800"/>